 We follow a strategic sustainability programme with ambitious goals in our five areas of action and the measures derived thereof.

 The construction sector accounts for around 40% of energy consumption and approximately 30% of Germany’s carbon dioxide emissions.
 ‘Decarbonisation’ should be achieved in this area by 2050.
 This means that Germany’s housing business, with around 20 million rented units, plays a key role in environmental policy.
 We use our knowledge, experience and strength to develop solutions and make them a reality to help meet policy goals.

 Answers to key questions

 Since 2012, Deutsche Wohnen has provided comprehensive annual reports on its sustainability activities.
 Our most recent report is in accordance with the globally recognised guiding principles of the Global Reporting Initiative (GRI Standards).
 We continue to develop our database on economic, environmental and social indicators.
-In June 2019 we published our seventh sustainability report.
+In June 2020 we published our eigth sustainability report.

 Sustainability reports of previous years can be found in our sustainability archive.

 Raising green financing is a natural continuation of Deutsche Wohnen’s commitment to sustainable development and integrates the company’s overall strategy with its access to financial markets.Learn more

 To measure our sustainability performance, we follow leading evaluation systems and ESG ratings for the assessment of property companies’ performance.

 Find out more about our ESG ratings results and our DNK declaration of compliance.